-This testing (which also includes a spending exercise and an evaluation exercise) continues with those player segments that represent the greatest potential for this product line.
-Focus group testing is done on an as-needed basis to assess draw game changes and additions, draw game and instant media concepts, and other related topics.
+This testing (which includes a spending exercise and an evaluation exercise) continues with those player segments that represent the greatest potential for this product line.
+Focus group testing is done on an as-needed basis to assess scratch and draw game changes and additions, scratch and draw game media concepts, and related topics.

-Data Collection Time Frame/Cycle: Data are typically collected over a two- to three-week period during four to six individual sessions in different Texas cities (e.g., Houston and San Antonio).
+Data Collection Time Frame/Cycle: Data are typically collected over a two- to three-day period during four to six individual sessions in different Texas cities, e.g., in Houston and San Antonio.

-Data Limitations: Due to the qualitative nature of focus group research, the results obtained may not be representative of the population.
+Data Limitations: Due to the qualitative nature of focus group research, and the small sample sizes, the results obtained may not be representative of the population.